JohnAustinRoberts/RipshogsRealm/README.md

 This project's goal is to create a 2-d side-scrolling action adventure game.
 It will be structured in a puzzle-like fashion in a similar vein to Wario Land 3.

-Expected Level Order - (the level listed will contain the key for the next level on the list) 1-1
+Expected Level Order - (the level listed will contain the key for the next level on the list)-
+1-1
 1-2
 2-1